ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: ac_min_freq

     Specifies the minimum frequency component of the input signal for AC  measurements.
-This attribute affects the DMM only when you set the  NIDMM_ATTR_FUNCTION attribute to AC measurements.
+This attribute affects the DMM only when you set the  :py:data:`nidmm.Session.function` attribute to AC measurements.
     The valid range is 1 Hz-300 kHz for the NI 4070/4071/4072, 10 Hz-100 kHz  for the NI 4065, and 20 Hz-25 kHz for the NI 4050 and NI 4060.

     The following table lists the characteristics of this property.